Skip to main content

 Bachelor of Arts (B.A.)

-Already working on a degree in media studies here in Siegen?
+Already studying media studies here in Siegen?

-We've gathered all the information you need, all in one place.
+We've gathered all the info you need, all in one place.

 Supplementary subjects